FrostyX/frostyx.github.io/_drafts/software-i-started-using-in-2019.md

 I use Vim for almost a decade now, which is probably the longest I've sticked to some application.
 During that time, I repeatedly tried to use it as an IDE but inevitably failed each time.
 Let's remember [eclim][eclim] as my [Java IDE][my-java-ide].
 I work almost exclusively on projects written in Python, which can be beautifully done in Vim but because of a gap in my skills, I was reliant on [PyCharm][pycharm].
 Thankfully, not anymore.

 My biggest issue was misusing tabs instead of buffers and poor navigation within projects.
-Reallity check, do you open one file per tab?
-This is a common practice in other text editors, but please known that this is not the purpose of tabs in Vim and you should be using buffers instead.
+Reality check, do you open one file per tab?
+This is a common practice in other text editors, but please know that this is not the purpose of tabs in Vim and you should be using buffers instead.
 Please, give them a chance and read [Buffers, buffers, buffers][buffers].

 Regarding project navigation, have you ever tried `shift shift` search in PyCharm or other JetBrains IDE?
 It's exactly that thing, that you wouldn't even imagine but after using it for the first time, you don't understand how you lived without.
 What it does is, that [it interactively fuzzy-finds files and tags][shift-shift] (classes, functions, etc) that matches your input, so you can easily open them.
 In my opinion, this unquestionably defeats any other way of project navigation like using a file manager, [NerdTree][nerdtree], or `find` in the command line.